(Theoretical Physics, Condensed Matter, Semiconductors, Photovoltaics, Device Physics)

 A more recent activity was in the field of metal whiskers that often grow across leads of electric equipment and electronic package causing current leakage or short circuits and raising significant reliability issues, especially in the case of tin that serves as a base for various soldering alloys.
 The nature of metal whiskers remains a mystery after several decades of research.
 Recently, Karpov proposed a theory of metal whiskers that for the first time provided understanding of their underlying physics and corresponding quantitative description.
 The theory is based on the electrostatic of imperfect metal surfaces that are capable of generating random local electric field.
 Simultaneously, that theory proposed practical recipes of accelerated testing of whisker growing propensity of metals and venues of whisker mitigation.
 This work sparked significant interest in the community of engineers and researchers and was highlighted in the media.
 Also, it triggered experimental research in metal whiskers revolving around the external field effects of their nucleation and growth.
 Our preliminary results have shown strong field effects in the capacitive field configuration and under e-beam of linear medical accelerator.
 This research direction is being enthusiastically developed.

-My recent graduate students work on different aspects of Device Physics, Photovoltaics, and Theoretical Physics:
+My former graduate students work on different aspects of Device Physics, Photovoltaics, and Theoretical Physics: